 Priority river (including streams) and lake habitats are defined at UK level, with responsibilities for their conservation devolved to country-level (England, Wales, Scotland and Northern Ireland).
 A full list of UK definitions of priority habitats is provided here, along with further explanation of the UK’s commitments.
 The original UK Biodiversity Action Plan has been superseded by individual delivery strategies in the different parts of the UK.
 The strategy covering 2010-20 was called Biodiversity 2020.
 DEFRA is currently working on a strategy for 2020-30.

 When UK priority habitats were originally defined only one river habitat was included – chalk rivers.
 In 2008 and following extensive consultation, other river types were included in an expanded priority river habitat definition – headwater streams, active shingle rivers and watercourses with Ranunculion Fluitantis and Batrachion vegetation (Habitats Directive river habitat H3260).
-In addition, under the revised definition any river or stream containing a priority species is also eligible to be considered as priority river habitat.
-The combination of these changes greatly extended the scope of priority river habitat, effectively encompassing the entire river and stream network, and triggered the need for a rethink of how to approach its conservation (see explanation below).
+In addition, under the revised definition any river or stream containing a priority species became eligible to be considered as priority river habitat.
+The combination of these changes greatly extended the scope of priority river habitat, effectively encompassing the entire river and stream network.

-The aim is to protect our most natural remaining examples of freshwater habitats, and restore as much natural function as possible to the rest of the freshwater habitat resource.
-Natural habitat function, based on natural hydrological, chemical, physical and biological processes, generates diverse, sustainable and resilient freshwater ecosystems in which our freshwater wildlife can thrive.
+Natural ecosystem function, based on natural hydrological, chemical, physical and biological processes, generates diverse, sustainable and resilient freshwater ecosystems in which our freshwater wildlife can thrive.
 All of our native freshwater species have evolved to exploit niches in naturally functioning rivers, streams, lakes and ponds.
 Naturally functioning freshwater habitats can also support our wetland habitats and species, and help provide the connectivity they need.

 The concept of natural ecosystem function has strong synergies with the objectives of the Water Framework Directive (the European legislation covering management of the water environment), as well as freshwater habitat objectives for specially protected sites (Special Areas of Conservation, notified under the European Habitats Directive and Sites of Special Scientific Interest, notified under UK law).